m-zakeri/requirements-smells-detector/README.md

 # RSD: Requiremets Smells Detector
-A light weight tool for detecting Requirements Smells in Python
+A light weight tool for detecting Requirements Smells in Python.